rfly-openha/documents/2_tutorial/average_rectified_value.md

 m = average_rectified_value(x)
 ```

-In electrical engineering, the average rectified value of a quantity is the average of its absolute value.
+In electrical engineering, the average rectified value is the average of its absolute value.

 That is,